-Woodstock Scheduler’s Crew Movement feature accounts for movement costs between blocks and/or sequences, facilitating better crew assignment and movement decisions, and minimizing costs for forest organizations.
+Woodstock Scheduler’s Crew Movement feature accounts for movement costs between blocks, facilitating better crew assignment and movement decisions, and minimizing costs for forest organizations.

 Remsoft’s 2020 Woodstock Scheduler release provided users with numerous improvements, fixes, and new features to the application.
 Among these is the new Crew Movement feature, which stands out in its ability to help organizations model and reduce their overall operational costs.
 This feature allows the cost of crews moving from one block to the next, or from one sequence of blocks to the next, to be represented in a model.